How to Improve the Strategic Value of Workplace Violence Prevention

 The year 2020 is one for the history books but let us choose not to live it in fear.
 Use these trying times to become more aware and proactively release the stress!

-Stephanie De Flora is taking the year 2020 to evolved old processes with new approaches, making humanity the priority.
+Stephanie De Flora is taking the year 2020 to evolve old processes with new approaches, making humanity the priority objectives in her life that include Health and Wellness, Yoga and Meditation.
 To learn more about how organizations and individuals are learning how to manage through the effects of stress, email stephanie@processevolved.com

 If You Have to Terminate….
 Stay Safe!